Mahar Regiment: Border Scouts

 The Border Scouts were an irregular force formed by the people of the border villages in East Punjab during Partition.
 Hailing as they did from the erstwhile greater state of East Punjab (which included the present states of Haryana and Himachal Pradesh), the force had people hailing from a greater mix of ethnic, religious and caste backgrounds than was the norm in the Indian Army.
 They did some useful work defending villages from attacks during partition, and as a reward, were given a more permanent character as the East Punjab Frontier Scouts in 1948.
 They served along the border with Pakistan as border guards, and were regarded as a useful adjunct of the Punjab Armed Police.
 The unit was redesignated the 1st, 2nd and 3rd Battalions of the Border Scouts in 1951, with recruitment from different North Indian communities.
 In 1956, the decision to convert this force into Machine-Gun Regiments was taken, and the three battalions were merged with the Mahar Regiment, the only Indian Machine Gun Regiment in existence at the time.
 They joined the Regiment as the 4th, 5th and 6th Battalions of the Mahar Regiment, and it is to these units that the Regiment traces its mixed-class composition.
 The three Battalions style themselves battalions of the Mahar Regiment (Borders) even today.

+Class composition

+Six battalions are of pure Mahars (1, 2, 3, 7, 8 and 13), one battalion has troops from border regions and the balance units are on all India mixed class basis.